AnnBlessy/DBMS/EX.NO.3 DML COMMANDS.md

-# EX NO 3: Data Manipulation Language (DML) Commands and built in functions in SQL
+# EXP NO 3: Data Manipulation Language (DML) Commands and built in functions in SQL
 ### DATE : 23/08/23

 ## AIM: